How Browser Resolution Works

 In addition to base browser hypermedia protocols like

-http, NFT domains can also be configured for distributed content protocols like
+http, Web3 domains can also be configured for distributed content protocols like

 ipfs.
-These hypermedia protocols can be associated with an NFT domain:
+These hypermedia protocols can be associated with a Web3 domain:

-A browser may support any subset of traditional or distributed protocols that still make NFT domain websites displayable.
+A browser may support any subset of traditional or distributed protocols that still make Web3 domain websites displayable.

 While it is possible to resolve a domain via a call to ETH RPC and support distributed content protocols in a browser, it might be easier to make those calls via gateways using protocols already supported by all browsers: HTTP and DNS.
 A gateway may simplify the integration to a browser but comes at the downside of decreased decentralization (if the gateway is hosted by a third party) or a more complex user experience (if the gateway is hosted by the user).